2024 CSA SHARES NOW OPEN

 Eggs June through October:

 We will do our best to provide you with one or two dozen eggs a week from our pastured hens in every share.
 Our laying flock consists of Red Stars (a cross between Rhode Island Reds and Delawares) which lay light brown eggs with dark yellow yolks.
 You can’t buy eggs in the grocery store that come from chickens more free range than ours.
-During the high point of the season you may get two or three dozen eggs in your shares.
+During the high point of the season you may get two dozen eggs in your shares.
 Extra eggs if available by the dozen at a discounted price to shareholders during pick up each week depending on the hens production.

 Spring Planting and Harvest: